PawanPatil19/tp/docs/UserGuide.md

 title: User Guide
 ---

-Pied Piper is a task management app to help project team leaders stay organized and focused on their priorities.
+Pied Piper is a task management and performance tracket app to help project team leaders stay organized and focus on the team priorities.
 With a clean and intuitive interface, this app will include features that will allow users to easily create tasks, assign them to team members, and set due dates.
+It gives you the team leaders ability to keep track of the performance of the members of the team over the tasks assigned to them.
 Whether you're managing personal projects or collaborating with a team, Pied Piper can help streamline your workflow and keep you on track.

 * Table of Contents
   {:toc}